sanyambassi/thales-dpod-mcp-server/docs/prompts.md

 ## Overview

-The DPoD MCP Server now includes **3 actionable prompts** that AI assistants can use to immediately execute DPoD operations.
-These prompts are **not user guides** - they are **executable instructions** that tell AI assistants exactly what to do.
+The DPoD MCP Server now includes **4 actionable prompts** that AI assistants can use to immediately execute DPoD operations.

 ## Available Prompts